Alberton Oval: Redevelopment through the 2020's

 The first completed component of the upgrades was The Precinct at Alberton, a multi-purpose events and administration centre attached to the Robert Quinn grandstand, which was completed in June 2022.
 The precinct includes the club museum, store, membership services, private event spaces and a large bar, restaurant and kitchen with views over Alberton Oval and toward the Adelaide Hills.
 Dedicated facilities for the women's team were completed prior to the August 2022 season.
 The women's football program is located within and along the length of the Fos Williams Stand, and includes expansive locker-rooms, player recovery and administration offices, a team meeting room and a lounge.
 The redevelopment of the Allan Scott HQ building and addition of the adjacent High Performance Centre and outdoor training/soccer field, located on the eastern side of the oval, commenced in October 2022.
 Four 39-metre LED light towers were installed in June 2023, allowing night matches to be broadcast on television.
 The redevelopment was completed in February 2024 and was unveiled to club supporters at a family day.

 In June 2024, the club unveiled designs for proposed further development of the oval, which included a third heritage grandstand to increase the overall seated capacity to 6,000 and overall capacity to 10,000, and a rehabilitation centre and STEM learning and education facility, all located on the current site of the Port Adelaide Bowls Club green.
 The bowls club would be upgraded and the synthetic green shifted to an east-west orientation.
-The club announced it had secured $17 million of state government funding for the project in January 2025.
-In addition to the third grandstand and STEM facility, more than 1,000 terraced seats would be added along the eastern boundary, and the AFLW program would be shifted to an expanded High Performance Centre building.
-Construction of the upgrades focussed on the eastern side of the ground, specifically the new women's changerooms, coaching facilities and terraced grandstands, commenced in October 2025.
+The club announced it had secured $17 million of state government funding for part of the project in January 2025, which would add more than 1,000 terraced seats along the eastern boundary and move the AFLW program to an expanded High Performance Centre building.
+This expansion featued AFLW changerooms, hot and cold recovery baths, additional administration spaces, drinks stations and a new player run-out.
+Construction of these upgrades commenced in October 2025 and were opened in July 2026.
+The club has said it would "continue working with the State Government and partners on the next phase of development" concerning the bowls club and the proposed third main grandstand.